50+ things to do in New Zealand South Island: The Ultimate Bucketlist

 Starting in Nelson and taking you to the best spots for wine, seafood and produce.
 Enjoy the leisurely cycle tour along a sparkling coast and through picturesque countryside dotted with galleries, vineyards and restaurants!

-The best way to end an adventure filled day on New Zealand’s South Island!
+And finally, my favourite thing to do and the best way to end an adventure filled day on New Zealand’s South Island!